oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

 In this lab, you will:
 * Log in to the Oracle GoldenGate 23ai Microservices WebUI
 * Create a Connection to the East and West Source database
-* Add transaction data, a checkpoint table, and a heartbeat table
+* Add Trandata information, a checkpoint table, and a heartbeat table
 * Create a custom-managed Profile

 ## Task 1: Add DB Connection to East database